Note

 Zip deployment package

-Zip deployment is a recommended way to deploy your function app code.
+Zip deployment is the recommended way to deploy your function app code.
 By default, functions that use zip deployment run in the deployment package itself.
 For more information, including the requirements for a deployment package, see Zip deployment for Azure Functions.
 When using resource deployment automation, you can reference the .zip deployment package in your Bicep or ARM template.

-To use zip deployment in your template, set the WEBSITE_RUN_FROM_PACKAGE
+To use zip deployment in your template, set the WEBSITE_RUN_FROM_PACKAGE setting in the app to 1 and include the /zipDeploy resource definition.

-For a Consumption plan on Linux, instead set the URI of the deployment package directly in the WEBSITE_RUN_FROM_PACKAGE
+For a Consumption plan on Linux, instead set the URI of the deployment package directly in the WEBSITE_RUN_FROM_PACKAGE setting, as shown in this example template.

 This example adds a zip deployment source to an existing app: